Get data filtered from Airtable with a Brick- Shop example (v3)

 Once you have exported the brick and click to edit it this is how it looks inside:

 - In Airtable, we are using this sample data, and is the one we will use to filter and find out the price.
 It's important to know that the filter is case sensitive

-- The filter formula that is already built is based on the documentation from Airtable.
-In this case what we are doing is "telling" to find a row where the Column Color matches the value in our variable @color AND that at the same time in the column Product matches the value of the variable @product
+- The filter formula is based on Airtable documentation.
+In this case what we are doing is "telling" to find a row where the Column Color matches the value in our variable @color AND that at the same time in the column Product matches the value of the variable @product:

 - The Webhook is already filled with sample data so you can use it, but eventually you will need to adapt it to your base in Airtable

 In this case is filled with data like the Url, Header and Save response that you will need to adapt to your needs.
 The formula will be already set in the prior section.

 - To store the value (in this case the price) you need first to make a Test first with "dummy data" so you can use a sample response to indicate "where" will be located the value that you want to store in a Landbot variable (in this case price)

 It's very important that after using the "dummy values" in the Params section and once the test is done and the Save response set up, we return the Params section to the original state where it works with dynamic variables and not static values.
 Like below:

 - After the webhook, we will be able to display variable with the value that we wanted to filter and display (in this case price)

 How to get Airtable's App ID and API Key